 Ubuntu has vast software repositories allowing you to easily install thousands of programs, both FOSS and non-FOSS, easily.
-Fedora on the other hand focuses on providing only open source software.
-This is changing in the new versions but Fedora’s repositories are still not as big as that of Ubuntu.
+Fedora on the other hand focuses on providing only open-source software.
+However, you can enable RPM Fusion repositories for more software that Fedora doesn’t ship normally.

-Some third party software developer also provide click-to-install, .exe like packages for Linux.
-In Ubuntu, these packages are in .deb format and while Fedora supports .rpm packages.
+Some third-party software developers also provide click-to-install, .exe like packages for Linux.
+In Ubuntu, these packages are in .deb format while Fedora supports .rpm packages.